LamAnnieV/Final4Deployment/README.md

 **<ins>Application infrastructure [files](initTerraform/):**

+Terraform is an open-source Infrastructure as Code (IaC) tool, designed to simplify and automate the provisioning and management of infrastructure across various cloud providers and platforms.
+Its power lies in its declarative configuration language, which allows users to express the desired state of their infrastructure efficiently.
+Terraform's multi-cloud support, modular design, state management, and execution plans empower users to create, modify, and maintain complex infrastructure with consistency and reliability.
+By treating infrastructure as code, Terraform enhances collaboration, ensures version control, and facilitates scalable and automated deployment processes, making it an invaluable tool for modern IT and DevOps teams.

 •	1 VPC *(avoids any network conflicts, flexible network design, & isolates EKS cluster from other resources in AWS account)*

 •	3 Availability Zones